You should follow a few tips to ensure you have a safe and enjoyable walk with your dog.

-Don’t walk during the heat of the day, when the ground will be really hot for your dog, and the temperatures will cause dehydration.
+Don’t walk during the heat of the day, when the ground will be scorching for your dog, and the temperatures will cause dehydration.
 Likewise, don’t be out at night in the cold winter, when freezing temperatures can be dangerous.

-Bring everything necessary to handle any sorts of situations that will come on a walk.
-For starters, make sure you have a few bags to take care of your dog’s poop.
+Bring everything necessary to handle any situations that will come on a walk.
+Make sure you have a few bags to take care of your dog’s poop, for starters.
 Have water and a bowl along, and perhaps a small first aid kit just in case something happens.

 Walking your dog can be the perfect combination of good exercise and meaningful bonding with your dog.
-Follow these tips to ensure each and every walk you take is enjoyable and safe.
+Follow these tips to ensure every walk you take is enjoyable and safe.

-About the author Allena Rissa is the editor of TheBetterFit.com, a lifestyle blog that focuses on haring advice for finding the best clothes for your body type, no matter the occasion.
+Allena Rissa is the editor of TheBetterFit.com, a lifestyle blog that focuses on sharing advice for finding the best clothes for your body type, no matter the occasion.